gary5wang/onlygaryhtml/README.md

 # onlygary

-Just a simple for playing around with bootstrap
+Just a simple site for playing around with bootstrap